 A fairly extensive "admin guide" comprising material in the Git tree may be found here.
 There is also a local copy.

-The original design document is available here.
+The original design document is available here; see also initial description of implementation..

 PostgreSQL 9.0 includes streaming replication, which, for a number of use cases, is likely to be simpler and more convenient than Slony-I.